ibm-cloud-docs/secrets-manager/iam-credentials.md

 Before you get started, be sure that you have the required level of access.
 To create or add secrets, you need the [**Writer** service role or higher](/docs/secrets-manager?topic=secrets-manager-iam).

 IAM credentials require an extra configuration step before you can start to create or manage them in the service.
 For more information, see [Configuring the IAM credentials engine](/docs/secrets-manager?topic=secrets-manager-configure-iam-engine).
 {: note}

+When changing an IAM credential secret's TTL, it will be applied only on the next secret version rotation.
+{: note}

 An account administrator (or any entity with the required level of access) can externally alter IAM Credentials that are created and managed by {{site.data.keyword.secrets-manager_short}}.
 If such a service ID or API key is deleted outside of {{site.data.keyword.secrets-manager_short}}, the service might behave unexpectedly.
 For example, you might be unable to create, or rotate credentials.